ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 ```

 The arguments here are in order:
-* the findbugs-files to parse
+* (String) the findbugs-files to parse
-* use the findbugs rank for the priority
+* (boolean) use the findbugs rank for the priority, default to false

 ### [Pmd](https://wiki.jenkins-ci.org/display/JENKINS/PMD+Plugin)
 ```groovy